Igris1mp/Nova-Proxy/README.md

 ## 💜 Support

-If Nova helps you, please **⭐ star the repo** and consider a small donation — it keeps the project alive and free for everyone.
+If IGRIS M.P helps you, please **⭐ star the repo** and consider a small donation — it keeps the project alive and free for everyone.

 <div align="center">